jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    Displays the name and type of all hypotheses of the current goal (if any) and theorems of the current context whose statement’s conclusion has the form :n:`(@one_term t1 .. tn)`.
-It is useful to remind the user of the name of library lemmas.
+It's useful for finding the names of library lemmas.

-   * :n:`@one_term` - Search for objects containing a subterm matching the pattern :n:`@one_term` in which holes of the pattern are indicated by `_` or, when a non linear pattern is specified, :n:`?@ident`.
-   * :n:`inside {+ @qualid }` - limit the search to the specified modules
-   * :n:`outside {+ @qualid }` - exclude the specified modules from the search

-   .. todo: what is the complete definition of context?

-   Prefix the command with :n:`@selector:` to specify the goal on which to search hypotheses.
-   By default the first goal is searched. (see Section :ref:`invocation-of-tactics`).
+   See :cmd:`Search` for an explanation of the syntax.

    .. example::